svregala/Bookshelf_Keeper/README.md

 BookshelfKeeperProg:
 The BookshelfKeeperProg contains the main method and is responsible for reading user input and printing results.
 It allows the user to perform a series of pickPos and putHeight operations on a bookshelf in an interactive mode with user commands called pick and put.
 It can also be run in a batch mode by using input and output redirection.
-Batch testing can executed using the command: java -ea BookshelfKeeperProg < inputFile > yourOutputFile Then, once your output file is generated, compare it with the provided output file using the Linux diff command.
-The statement below should produce no output if your program works correctly: diff yourOutputFile providedOutputFile
+Batch testing can executed using the command: java -ea BookshelfKeeperProg < inputFile > yourOutputFile.
+Then, once your output file is generated, compare it with the provided output file using the Linux diff command.
+The statement below should produce no output if your program works correctly: diff yourOutputFile providedOutputFile.
 For example for the test file provided with name test1, you will do something like the following:
         java -ea BookshelfKeeperProg < test/test1 > myout1.out

         diff myout1.out test/test1.out